wesjrock/arraylist/README.md

 MORE INFO
 --------------------------------------------------

-You can find more about this project in the file 'project specification.pdf'
+You can find more about this project in the file `project specification.pdf`

 What is an arraylist? <https://en.wikibooks.org/wiki/Java_Programming/ArrayList>